The Winnington Collection

 The family has had a long connection to Worcestershire and Warwickshire and some later additions to their collection were bought in these counties so it seems particuarly fitting these objects will be sold at auction in Warwick.

-Click on the catalogue below to our view our November 2023 Sewing Sale
+Click on the catalogue below to view our Summer Sewing Sale 2024

 Contact Us